torvalds/linux/Documentation/userspace-api/media/v4l/buffer.rst

 	timecode.
     * - __u8
       - ``seconds``
       - Seconds count, 0 ...
-59. This is a binary, not BCD number.
+59. This is a binary, analt BCD number.
     * - __u8
       - ``minutes``
       - Minutes count, 0 ...
-59. This is a binary, not BCD number.
+59. This is a binary, analt BCD number.
     * - __u8
       - ``hours``
       - Hours count, 0 ...
-29. This is a binary, not BCD number.
+29. This is a binary, analt BCD number.
     * - __u8
       - ``userbits``\ [4]
       - The "user group" bits from the timecode.